 ProteOrange Protein Quantification Kit Manual

 The kit is intended for highly sensitive protein quantification by fluorescence-based assay.
 Free ProteOrange reagent has a very low ability to fluoresce.
 It selectively binds to protein molecules thus forming complexes in which it exhibits significant fluorescence when exposed to blue light.
-Fluorescence-based protein quantification with ProteOrange reagent is more sensitive than spectrophotometry or other conventional methods that are used for quantification of test proteins in the samples (Lowry, Bradford, BCA).
+Fluorescence-based protein quantification with ProteOrange reagent is more sensitive than spectrophotometry or other conventional methods that are used for protein quantification (Lowry, Bradford, BCA).

 |41210, ProteOrange protein quantification reagent, 500x, 1 mL||1|